The Leader (Welsh newspaper)

 The Leader (formerly The Wrexham Evening Leader) is a daily newspaper in Wales which is distributed on weekday mornings, combining both local and national news.

 There are two Leader editions in the north-east of Wales: in Wrexham and Flintshire with the Chester edition being terminated in 2018.

-It costs 70 pence and is produced from an office in Mold.
+It costs 95 pence and is produced from an office in Mold.
 It was sold to Gannett by NWN Media in September 2017.
 NWN Media Ltd dissolved in January 2019 after being formed in 1920.

-JICREG data from November 2015 show a circulation of 2,567 in Wrexham and 1,935 in Wrexham Rural.
-NWN titles de-registered from ABC measurement in 2015 however Newsquest re-registered them in 2018 showing a drop in circulation to just 3,825 copies of the Wrexham edition and 2,445 copies for Flintshire.
+NWN titles de-registered from ABC measurement in 2015, but Newsquest re-registered them in 2018.